mlpack/mlpack/doc/user/deploy_docker.md

 The examples repository also provides the standalone prediction program [`lstm_dga_detection_predict.cpp`](https://github.com/mlpack/examples/blob/master/cpp/lstm/dga_detection/lstm_dga_detection_predict.cpp).
-We can also compile this with a call to `gcc`, following the instructions from [the compilation guide](compile.md):
+We can also compile this with a call to `g++`, following the instructions from [the compilation guide](compile.md):

 ```sh